2018 • 08 • 13

 More detailed budget travel guide here: Baler Budget Travel Guide

-The northern portion of Luzon is known for its mighty waves, thus attracting wave chasers and sun chasers alike to its coastal areas.
+The eastern portion of Luzon is known for its mighty waves, thus attracting wave chasers and sun chasers alike to its coastal areas.
 One of those destinations is the town of Baler in the province of Aurora, and Sabang Beach is Baler’s most notable surfing spot.
 Coming from Manila, the long but very scenic drive will further fuel your excitement and will make the journey as enjoyable as your destination.

 How to Get There